Logo

 On coming to office, John Prescott pursued an integrated public transport policy.

-John Prescott had success in focusing attention on the role of car usage in the bigger environmental picture and the need for effective public transport alternatives if car volume is to be reduced.
+John Prescott successfully focused attention on the role of car usage in the bigger environmental picture, and the need for effective public transport alternatives if car volume was to be reduced.

 John Prescott had a stormy relationship with the privatisation of the railway industry.